 The Christian is to put away anything that sullies the whiteness of his soul.
 This involves more than actions.
 The thrust of this is to correct any thoughts or desires that violate our walk with God.

 There can be no progress in the Christian life without the cleansing of the soul and correction of the sin in one’s life.
 Cleansing always precedes spiritual growth, which we see in the next phrase, “perfecting holiness in the fear of God.”

 Every Christian has two kinds of cleansing, positional and practical.
 Only God can declare the believer clean based on what Christ did on the cross and our status of being “in Christ.”
-Practical cleaning is something the believer must exercise.
+Practical cleansing is something the believer must exercise.
 It is inward cleansing done by God’s grace.
 God charges every Christian to examine himself and to deal with his sin daily.
 The onus of confession rests on the Christian.
 Only God can cleanse us by the work of Christ on the cross (1 Jn 1:9).